-The fatigue design guidelines presented in Table 1 are considered conservative and no additional safety factor need be applied in general.
+The fatigue design guidelines presented in Table 1 are based on the lower bound of laboratory test data.
+They are therefore considered conservative and no additional safety factor need be applied in general.
 However, where the magnitude or frequency of dynamic stresses cannot be estimated in design with any reasonable degree of accuracy, appropriate caution should obviously be applied.
 This judgement is in the hands of the designer.